-The process involves two critical pieces of information: accurate weather forecasts, which come in the form of Gridded Binary (GRIB) files, and the vessel's performance characteristics, which come in the form of polars.
+The process involves two pressure called the monsoon trough, and tropical cyclones often critical pieces of information: accurate weather forecasts, which come in the form of Gridded Binary (GRIB) files, and the vessel's performance characteristics, which come in the form of polars.
 Polars are developed by the manufacturer for each particular standard vessel, and predict a sailboat's speed through the water at various wind speeds and angles.
 Any deviation from the standard vessel will affect the supplied polars, particularly loaded displacement and rig.
 With Predictwind software, a range of vessels polars are supplied and a close fitting alternative can be selected.
-While private weather-forecasting and weather-routing services use GRIB files, the raw data for these files is typically collected by government organizations such as the National Oceanic and Atmospheric Association, which builds its free Global Forecast System, or GFS files, every six hours.
+While private weather-forecasting and weatherrouting services use GRIB files, the raw data for these files is typically collected by government organizations such as the National Oceanic and Atmospheric Association, which builds its free Global Forecast System, or GFS files, every six hours.
 The European Union's European Centre for Medium-Range Weather Forecasts (ECMWF) releases fee-based GRIBs twice daily.
 If racing, grib files need to be watched carefully and especially near mountainous coasts as the grid parameters used can skip detailed features which may have a bearing.